Golosoff-My-Java-Training/GIT-training/README.md

 	- second commit
 	- third commit

-	- new brunch "develop"
+	- new branch "develop"
-	- first commit in new brunch
+	- first commit in new branch
+	- second commit in new branch